Venture (department store): History

 The first Venture store opened in Geelong in 1970, followed by Ballarat, with additional stores opening across Melbourne over the next two years.
 The business was started by Bob Lee, Robert Morris and Bernie Buckley.
 Bob Lee started his retail career with Lindsay & McKenzie in Geelong, which later became Target Australia.
 All three worked at Target Stores prior to forming Venture Stores.

 In November 1972, the business expanded into New South Wales, opening a store at Merrylands shopping complex.
 At that time there was a total of 16 stores across Victoria.

 Additional stores in NSW at Mount Druitt and Liverpool followed in 1973.
 The merchandise range at that time included "a wide range of women's fashions, sportswear, knitwear, underwear, nightware, hosiery, corset wear, menswear, children's clothing, manchester, fabrics, bedding and furnishing"; a description that remained constant over the 24 years of operation.

 In 1973, the South Australian-based department store John Martin's acquired an initial 50% shareholding in the company from the original owner, Robert Morris.
 The investment by John Martins facilitated expansion of the chain into South Australia and Queensland.
 John Martins eventually moved to 100% ownership.

 In 1981, John Martins was taken over by Solomon Lew, who subsequently sold the company to the Melbourne-based Cookes family, headed by David Cookes.
 The John Martins department store chain was sold to Sydney-based retailer David Jones in 1985, with the Cookes family retaining ownership of Venture.

-The Cookes family appointed experienced retailer Bob Burke to manage the chain in 1981, and he revitalised the chain, closing unprofitable stores and changing the merchandise focus to budget-priced, quality apparel, aimed mainly at women, teenage girls and children.
-During Burke's first three years, turnover doubled and profitability increased, aided by a focus on own-branded merchandise which was not subject to competitor comparison.
+The Cookes family appointed experienced retailer Bob Bourke to manage the chain in 1981, and he revitalised the chain, closing unprofitable stores and changing the merchandise focus to budget-priced, quality apparel, aimed mainly at women, teenage girls and children.
+During Bourke's first three years, turnover doubled and profitability increased, aided by a focus on own-branded merchandise which was not subject to competitor comparison.

 In February 1987, Venture purchased the Waltons chain from Alan Bond, consisting of 47 Waltons and Norman Ross stores, plus the South Australian-based J. Miller Anderson & Co. department store business, which closed in 1988.
 The Waltons stores were converted to Venture outlets, which increased the number of stores to 70 across all states of Australia, except Western Australia.